 This is a typical example of a criticism of my work where the critic does not understand what he is talking about, so rather that pointing out an error in my understanding he is actually pointing out an error in his understanding.
 This is why I ignore such criticisms and take great delight in pointing out their ignorance.

-As described in Interfaces are required in OO languages interfaces are a relic of a bygone era and are no longer required in modern OO languages.
+As described in Interfaces are required in OO languages interfaces are a relic of a bygone era and are no longer required in modern dynamically typed OO languages.
 Yet strangely they still persist, mainly because new programmers are still being taught that they are relevant because of principles such as Program to the interface, not the implementation and the Interface Segregation Principle.
 If I don't use interfaces then how can I follow these principles?

 When I started to write OO code using PHP I did not use interfaces simply because they did not exist in PHP until much later.
 When they were introduced, for no good reason other than other OO languages had them, I could not see any point in using them.
 My code worked without interfaces, therefore interfaces were not necessary.
 Besides, I had all the functionality and reusability that I needed by inheriting from an abstract class.

 Eric Gamma, one of the authors of the GoF book had the following to say in Design Principles from Design Patterns: